JudiniLabs/code-gpt-docs/docs/intro.md

 ---

 In the next module you will learn how to install and configure the extension.
-Click on Basis to continue.
+Click on [Basics](/docs/category/basics) to continue.